Can UK doctors work in Australia?

 Enhancing your employability as an international doctor in Australia

-We know that it's a big move, that's why we will provide you with everything you need to know about visas, medical registration, and life in Australia so that you are set up for a successful relocation.
+We know that it's a big move, so we will provide you with everything you need to know about visas, medical registration, and life in Australia to set you up for a successful relocation.

 Together, you’ll discuss your options and take your first steps toward medical registration in Australia or New Zealand.